 Elissa Brent Weissman is an award-winning author of novels for 8-to-12-year olds.
-Her most recent books, Nerd Camp 2.0 and Nikhil and the Geek Retreat, are follow-ups to the critically acclaimed Nerd Camp, which was named a best summer read for middle graders in The Washington Post.
-The Short Seller, about a seventh grade stock-trading whiz, was a Girls’ Life must-read and featured on NPR’s “Here and Now.”
-She’s also the editor Our Story Begins: Your Favorite Authors and Illustrators Share Fun, Inspiring, and Occasionally Ridiculous Things They Wrote and Drew as Kids, which comes out in July of 2017.
-Named one of CBS Baltimore’s Best Authors in Maryland, Elissa lives in Baltimore, where she teaches creative writing to children, college students, and adults.
+She is best known for the popular Nerd Camp series, which won the Cybils Award for middle grade fiction and was named a best summer read for middle graders in The Washington Post.
+The Short Seller, about a seventh-grade stock-trading whiz, was a Girls’ Life must-read and featured on NPR’s “Here and Now.”
+Elissa also created and edited Our Story Begins: Your Favorite Authors and Illustrators Share Fun, Inspiring, and Occasionally Ridiculous Things They Wrote and Drew as Kids, a Junior Library Guild selection that was featured in Entertainment Weekly, the Los Angeles Times, and the Washington Post.
+Her next novel, The Length of a String—a part-historical, part-contemporary story about an adopted Jewish girl who discovers her great-grandmother’s diary from 1941—comes out May 1, 2018.
+Named one of CBS Baltimore’s Best Authors in Maryland, Elissa lives in Baltimore City, where she teaches creative writing to children, college students, and adults.

 More about Elissa

 I’ve always loved reading and writing stories, from the time I was very little and living in Merrick, New York.
 When I was in fifth grade, I wrote a novel called The Ryland Revolt and tried to get it published.
 It rejected from six places and returned unread from the other four, but that didn’t stop me from writing.